Vaccination Schedule for Babies: What Every Parent Should Know

 1-2 Months

-• Inactivated Poliovirus Vaccine (IPV): First dose; protects against polio.
+IPV: First dose; protects against polio.

 4 Months

-• Rotavirus (RV): Second dose.
+Rotavirus (RV): Second dose.

-• Diphtheria, Tetanus, and Acellular Pertussis (DTaP): Second dose.
+Diphtheria, Tetanus and Acellular Pertussis (DTaP): Second dose.

-• Haemophilus Influenzae Type B (Hib): Second dose.
+Haemophilus Influenzae Type B (Hib): 2nd dose.

-• Pneumococcal Conjugate Vaccine (PCV13): Second dose.
+Pneumococcal Conjugate Vaccine (PCV13) Second dose

-• Inactivated Poliovirus Vaccine (IPV): Second dose.
+Inactivated Poliovirus Vaccine (IPV): 2nd dose.

 6 Months

-• Hepatitis B (HepB): Third dose.
+Hepatitis B (HepB): 3rd dose.

-• Pneumococcal Conjugate Vaccine (PCV13): Third dose.
+Pneumococcal Conjugate Vaccine (PCV13): Dose 3.

-• Inactivated Poliovirus Vaccine (IPV): Third dose.
+Inactivated Poliovirus Vaccine (IPV): Third Dose.

 12-15 Months

-• Haemophilus Influenzae Type B (Hib): Final dose.
+Haemophilus Influenzae Type B (Hib): Final dose.

-• Pneumococcal Conjugate Vaccine (PCV13): Final dose.
+Pneumococcal Conjugate Vaccine (PCV13): Last dose.

-• Varicella (Chickenpox): First dose; protects against chickenpox.
+Varicella (Chickenpox): 1st dose; protects against chickenpox.

 15-18 Months

-• Diphtheria, Tetanus, and Acellular Pertussis (DTaP): Fourth dose.
+Diphtheria, Tetanus and Acellular Pertussis (DTaP) — Fourth dose.

-Common Questions About Baby Vaccines
+The Most Common Questions About Baby Vaccines

-Tips for Parents to Stay on Track
+Of Note for Parents to Stay on the Right Path

 The Role of Herd Immunity